mpv-player/mpv/DOCS/man/vo.rst

         Note: this option is only available with DRM atomic support.
         (default: display resolution)

+    ``--drm-vrr-enabled=<no|yes|auto>``
+        Toggle use of Variable Refresh Rate (VRR), aka Freesync or Adapative Sync on compatible systems.
+VRR allows for the display to be refreshed at any rate within a range (usually ~40Hz-60Hz for 60Hz displays).
+This can help with playback of 24/25/50fps content.
+Support depends on the use of a compatible monitor, GPU, and a sufficiently new kernel with drivers that support the feature.

+        :no:    Do not attempt to enable VRR. (default)
+        :yes:   Attempt to enable VRR, whether the capability is reported or not.
+        :auto:  Attempt to enable VRR if support is reported.

 ``mediacodec_embed`` (Android)
     Renders ``IMGFMT_MEDIACODEC`` frames directly to an ``android.view.Surface``.
     Requires ``--hwdec=mediacodec`` for hardware decoding, along with